dagraham/etm-tk/etmTk/help/OVERVIEW.md

         - join the etm discussion group @s +1/1
           @g groups.google.com/group/eventandtaskmanager/topics

+# Views

+Note: if a (case-insensitive) filter is entered then the display in all views will be limited to items that match somewhere in either the branch or the leaf.

+## Agenda

+What you need to know now beginning with your schedule for the next few days and followed by items in these groups:

+- **In basket**: In basket items and items with missing types or other errors.

+- **Now**: All *scheduled* (dated) tasks whose due dates have passed including delegated tasks and waiting tasks (tasks with unfinished prerequisites) grouped by available, delegated and waiting and, within each group, by the due date.

+- **Next**: All *unscheduled* (undated) tasks grouped by context (home, office, phone, computer, errands and so forth) and sorted by priority and extent.
+These tasks correspond to GTD's *next actions*.
+These are tasks which don't really have a deadline and can be completed whenever a convenient  opportunity arises.
+Check this view, for example, before you leave to run errands for opportunities to clear other errands.

+- **Someday**: Someday (maybe) items.
+Review these periodically.

+## Schedule

+Scheduled (dated) items appear in this view, grouped by date and sorted by starting time and item type.
+This includes:

+- All non-repeating, dated items.

+- All repetitions of repeating items with a finite number of repetitions.
+This includes 'list-only' repeating items and items with `&u` (until) or `&t` (total number of repetitions) entries.

+- For repeating items with an infinite number of repetitions, those repetitions that occur within the first `weeks_after` weeks after the current week are displayed along with the first repetition after this interval.
+This assures that at least one repetition will be displayed for infrequently repeating items such as voting for president.

+## Tags

+All items with tag entries grouped by tag and sorted by type and *relevant datetime*.
+Note that items with multiple tags will be listed under each tag.

+## Keywords

+All items grouped by keyword and sorted by type and *relevant datetime*.

+## Paths

+All items grouped by file path and sorted by type and *relevant datetime*.
+Use this view to review the status of your projects.

+The *relevant datetime* is the past due date for any past due task, the starting datetime for any non-repeating item and the datetime of the next instance for any repeating item.

 # Organization

-*etm* offers two heirarchical ways of organizing your data: by folder (file path) and by keyword.
-There are no hard and fast rules about how to use these heirarchies but the goal is a system that makes complementary uses of folder and keyword and fits your needs.
+*etm* offers two hierarchical ways of organizing your data: by keyword and file path.
+There are no hard and fast rules about how to use these hierarchies but the goal is a system that makes complementary uses of folder and keyword and fits your needs.
 As with any filing system, planning and consistency are paramount.

 For example, one pattern of use for a business would be to use folders for people and keywords for client-project-category.